unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 In spite of this, the reaction of historians to the crumbling of German democracy and the establishment of a one-party dictatorship was rather muted.
 Although not a single professor of history was a member of the Nazi party before 1933 (Lambert, 555), none left voluntarily after the takeover and there were only very limited dismissals by Nazi officials, mostly of Jewish professors (Schulze, 25, 28).
 There was no need for a widespread “purge.”
 Only a handful of historians deviated from the conservative consensus of the profession, a consensus that proved amply compatible with the fiercely nationalist, virulently anti-semitic National Socialist (_Nationalsozialismus_ or "Nazi") movement.

+---

+>"The historical discipline does not come empty-handed to the new German state and its youth."
+(Schulze, 27)

+>---Karl Alexander von Müller (c.
+1882-1964, German historian), 1936

+---

 ### A Bitter Defeat

 Historiography of the interwar years in Germany was dominated by the trauma of the First World War, but especially by the offspring of its conclusion: the [Treaty of Versailles](https://en.wikipedia.org/wiki/Treaty_of_Versailles).
 In the minds of German historians, as well as much of the German people, the Treaty represented an inconceivable humiliation for a country which had been at the high point of its power just four years before.
 Not only was it considered an extremely harsh punishment, but also an unjust one as it pinned the blame for the war unfairly, it was thought, on Germany alone (Evans, “The Coming” 60).